MarceloJT/Getting_-_Cleaning_Data_Project/README.md

 About the raw data
 ------------------

-The features (561 of them) are unlabeled and can be found in the x_test.txt.
+The xxx are unlabeled and can be found in the x_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.